All the answers

 With Otixo, there is no longer a need to share that key.
 Instead, access is restricted via email invitation to a Space.
 Never worry about exchanging keys again!

-Creating a Space triggers the Otixo system to create a new, individual Keychain – just for that Space.
+Creating a Team Space triggers the Otixo system to create a new, individual Keychain – just for that Space.
 When you attach an encrypted file to a Space, a copy of your Encryption Key for the file is attached to the Space Keychain.
-When a Collaborator wants to decrypt your file, the decryption function takes the Key from this Space’s Keychain.
-You can find out more about Spaces and sharing encrypted files here.
+When a Team Member wants to download and decrypt your file, the decryption function takes the Key from this Space’s Keychain.

-No. Some cloud services restrict the file types they accept.
+No. Some cloud services restrict the upload of file types they accept.
 The file extension “.otixo” may be blocked, thus the encrypted file is not able to be placed in that service.
-When you are operating in services where encryption is not possible the encryption button in the toolbar will be greyed out.

 Services that do not accept encrypted files: